So you’ve finally finished building your escape room business plan. Your games are set, location is locked in, and staff is on board.

 Getting a good grasp on the market means going beyond customers.
 To gain a more comprehensive view of the entire marketplace, use analytics tools like Google Trends, BuzzSumo, Sprout Social, Pinterest, YouTube Trends, and more.

-Check for common characteristics among your strongest customers.
-It’s highly likely that other people like them could benefit from what you’re offering.
+Check for common characteristics among your most potent customers.
+Other people like them could likely benefit from what you’re offering.

 Check out your competition

 Of course, part of your market research should be scoping out the competition.

 Take a look at who they’re targeting, and what kind of customers walk through their doors.
 Although it’s tempting to go after the same market, you might have better luck targeting customer groups they’re overlooking.

 Again, use the online tools we mentioned to get a better view of the competitive landscape.
 Perhaps that popular escape room in the next town only caters to advanced, adult escape room enthusiasts, when there are dozens of young beginners who want to try escape rooms but are being excluded.